Setting the Scene

 Art critics agree that the difference hinges on an elusive element called artistic talent.

-Although talent is hard to define, we do know that it goes far beyond a familiarity with the basic elements of the medium -- in this case paint, brushes and canvas -- to an ability to use the medium to create an emotional experience in the viewer.
+Although talent is hard to define, we know that it goes far beyond a familiarity with the basic elements of the medium -- in this case paint, brushes and canvas -- to an ability to use the medium to create an emotional experience in the viewer.

 In video production an understanding of cameras, lenses, etc., is fundamental.
 But those who never get beyond this basic understanding, as essential as that might be, never distinguish themselves.
 At best, they will be considered good technicians.

 We can make an analogy to musical performances.
 There are many people who can "get all the notes right."
 But, if the performance lacks heartfelt interpretation (emotion), we feel that something is missing, especially if we have an opportunity to hear someone who can interpret and "put themselves into" the same music.

 A scene can be well exposed, in sharp focus, have perfect color balance, and be well lit (i.e., have good form) and still be empty of emotional meaning and impact.